CPVPEvent+

 How it works

-world, the plugin sees the flag and spins up one thread per template folder.
-Each thread
+regen-world/ folder and spins up one thread per template.
+Each thread deletes

-deletes the live world and copies the template in its place.
-The main thread waits until
+the matching live world and copies the template in its place.
+The main thread waits for all

 Step 1 · Create clean backups of your event worlds